dqops/dqo/docs/checks/table/custom_sql/sql-aggregate-expression-on-table.md

 **Check description**

-Verifies that a custom aggregated SQL expression (MIN, MAX, etc.) is not outside the set range.
+Verifies that a custom aggregated SQL expression (MIN, MAX, etc.) is not outside the expected range.
 Stores the most recent captured value for each day when the data quality check was evaluated.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|